SkoolNotes/Taproot/2021BIO201/KBhBIO101Mutations.md

 There are many types/methods by which DNA mutate.
 These different types dictate when they happen ([[KBhBIO101Meiosis]] or [[KBhBIO101Mitosis]]?), how severe they are, and also their frequency.
 See... [[KBhBIO101TypesOfMutations]]

 ## Impacts of mutations
-Mutations does one of two things, which are both pretty
+Mutations does one of two things, which are both pretty obvious: they either cause a **loss of function** for the organism/cell or **gain of function** for the organism/cell (you either loose something or gain something... duh).

 **Loss of function mutations**
 - Complete loss of a proteins
-- Reduction of a protein's ability to functionobvioou
+- Reduction of a protein's ability to function

 **Gain of function mutations**
 - Increase the function of a protein
 - Aquire new protein function
 - Expression of protein in new location/time